Federal agency web sites and information resources on transportation in the United States.

 - Black Wings: African American Pioneer Aviators

-Designed to complement an exhibit at the Smithsonian's National Air and Space Museum, this site provides educators and researchers with resources that will enhance their study of American history and, in particular, the history of African American pioneer aviators.
+- This site from the Smithsonian's National Air and Space Museum provides educators and researchers with resources that will enhance their study of American history and, in particular, the history of African American pioneer aviators.

 - College Park (Maryland) Aviation Museum

-Established in 1909 when Orville and Wilbur Wright set out to teach the first two Army officers to fly, it became the site of the first Army Aviation School in 1911.
-The Museum houses a collection of aircraft and artifacts documenting the many historical events for which the [College Park] airport is also known as the "Field of Firsts" and "Cradle of Aviation."
+- The College Park Airport was established in 1909 when Orville and Wilbur Wright set out to teach the first two Army officers to fly.
+It became the site of the first Army Aviation School in 1911.
+The Museum houses a collection of aircraft and artifacts documenting the many historical events for which the College Park Airport is also known.

 - Library of Congress American Memory Collection: Wilbur and Orville Wright Papers

-NARA's Reference Information Paper No. 91, by David Pfeiffer, is a comprehensive survey of railroad-related material.
-The publication is accessible on the Railway & Locomotive Historical Society web site.
+- NARA's Reference Information Paper No. 91, by David Pfeiffer, is a comprehensive survey of railroad-related material in the National Archives.

-By David Pfeiffer, from the National Archives publication, Prologue, Spring 1997, vol. 29, no. 1.
+- By David Pfeiffer, from the National Archives publication, Prologue.
 In three parts, this article discusses how to use the records at NARA to do research on historic railroads.
 The essays cover a wide range of topics, from patent application files to accident report reviews.

-From the magazine CRM published by the National Park Service, this issue focuses on historic railroads and their enormous contribution to American history.
+- Online version of Vol. 22, No. 10, 1999 of the magazine CRM published by the National Park Service.
+This issue focuses on historic railroads and their enormous contribution to American history.
 "As this special issue demonstrates, railroads are a thread woven throughout the fabric of American life, and their legacy - be it trains which are still operated, long-abandoned tracks, archaeological remains, works of art and architecture, or simply the stories of those who remember the ways they changed their lives - lives on all around us."

 - Manuscript Sources for Railroad History